 Once the registration process is complete, Registration Numbers are permanent as long as I/O modules are not removed from or added to a system.
 When system power is cycled or the system is reset, I/O module Registration Numbers will always remain the same.
-If I/O modules are removed while the system is powered, they will be unregistered and the slots or registration numbers become available to register new modules once inserted.
-If I/O modules are removed while the system is powered and then the power is cycled, the remaining modules will remain registered with their originally assigned Registration Numbers.
+If I/O modules are removed while the system is powered, they will be unregistered, and the slots or registration numbers become available to register new modules once inserted.
+If I/O modules are removed while the system is cycled, the remaining modules will remain registered with their originally assigned Registration Numbers.

-I/O modules in a system are identified in general by their model number (MAQ20-VDN, MAQ20-JTC, etc.) and uniquely by their Serial Number printed on the side label (i.e. 1234567-89).
-When I/O modules are installed in the system, only a general identifier is visible on the front of the module (V, I, TC, etc.).
+I/O modules in a system are identified in general by their model number (MAQ20-RTD31, MAQ20-VDN, etc.) and uniquely by their Serial Number printed on the side label (i.e. 1234567-89).
+When I/O modules are installed in the system, only a general identifier is visible on the front of the module (RTD, V, TC, etc.).
 Wire tags or additional labeling applied to the module terminal block may be used for visible unique identification in an installed system.